ryantd42/NY-Legislative-Git/2023/S1885A-2023/bill.md

   ___________

  Introduced  by Sens.
-SKOUFIS, SALAZAR -- read twice and ordered printed, and when printed to be committed to the Committee on Health
+SKOUFIS, SALAZAR -- read twice and ordered printed, and when printed to be committed to the Committee on Health --  recom- mitted  to  the  Committee on Health in accordance with Senate Rule 6, sec.
+8 -- committee discharged, bill  amended,  ordered  reprinted  as amended and recommitted to said committee

  AN ACT to amend the public health law, in relation to hospital-sponsored off campus emergency departments

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Subdivision 1 of section 2801 of the public health law, as amended by section 1 of part Z of chapter 57 of the  laws  of  2019,  is amended to read as follows:
+Subdivision 1 of section 2801 of the public health law,  as amended  by  section  2  of part E of chapter 57 of the laws of 2023, is amended to read as follows:
-  1. "Hospital"  means a facility or institution engaged principally in providing services by or under the supervision of a physician or, in the case of a dental clinic or dental dispensary, of a dentist, or,  in  the case  of  a  midwifery  birth  center, of a midwife, for the prevention, diagnosis or treatment of human  disease,  pain,  injury,  deformity  or physical  condition,  including, but not limited to, a general hospital, HOSPITAL-SPONSORED  OFF  CAMPUS  EMERGENCY  DEPARTMENT,  public  health center,  diagnostic  center,  treatment  center,  dental  clinic, dental dispensary, rehabilitation center other than a facility used solely  for vocational  rehabilitation, nursing home, tuberculosis hospital, chronic disease hospital, maternity hospital, midwifery birth center,  lying-in-
+  1. "Hospital" means a facility or institution engaged  principally  in providing services by or under the supervision of a physician or, in the case  of  a dental clinic or dental dispensary, of a dentist, or, in the case of a midwifery birth center, of  a  midwife,  for  the  prevention, diagnosis  or  treatment  of  human  disease, pain, injury, deformity or physical condition, including, but not limited to, a  general  hospital, HOSPITAL-SPONSORED  OFF  CAMPUS  EMERGENCY  DEPARTMENT,  public  health center, diagnostic center, treatment center, a rural emergency  hospital under  42 USC 1395x(kkk), or successor provisions, dental clinic, dental dispensary, rehabilitation center other than a facility used solely  for vocational  rehabilitation, nursing home, tuberculosis hospital, chronic disease hospital, maternity hospital, midwifery birth center,  lying-in-